 Data-driven decision making.
 We all aspire to it.
 Whether it’s in Customer Experience management, targeted marketing, deciding which candidates to hire, choosing a new car, or picking the teams in your March Madness office pool.

 One of the challenges in disseminating best practices in data driven decision making is that so many decisions are made in private, or at least with private data.
-I can’t entertain you with the details of my clients’ data driven successes because many of the details, and especially the data, are privileged information.
+We can’t entertain you with the details of our clients’ data driven successes because many of the details, and especially the data, are privileged information.

 But I’ve recently completed a project I can talk about.
 I can share the process and the data.
 That’s because it’s a project using publicly available data and open source software—a project to help pick optimal brackets for the NCAA Division I Men’s Basketball Tournament, also known as March Madness.
 Using this project as an example, I’d like to share a framework I use when approaching data driven decision-making problems.